nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 +++

 #### Properties
-* It is simmilar to a *fild*, but it enclosis it with access methods.
+* It is similar to a *field*, but it encloses it with access methods.
 * It is a safety mechanism that unifies *read* and *write* operations.
 * Hides *implementation details*.